Continental Congress: Organization

 The rules of Congress guaranteed the right to debate and open access to the floor for each delegate.
 Additionally, to ensure that each state would be on an equal footing with the others, voting on ordinances was done en bloc, with each state having a single vote.
 Prior to casting its yay or nay vote, preliminary votes were taken within each state delegation.
-The majority vote determined here was considered the vote of the state on the motion; in cases of a tie the vote for the state was marked as "divided," and thus not counted.
+The majority vote determined here was considered the vote of the state on the motion; in cases of a tie the vote for the state was marked as divided, and was not counted.

 Turnover of delegates was high, with an average year-to-year turnover rate of 37% by one calculation, and 39% by session-to-session.
 Of the 343 serving delegates, only 55% (187 delegates) spent 12 or more months in attendance.
 Only 25 of the delegates served longer than 35 months.
 This high rate of turnover was not just a characteristic, it was due to a deliberate policy of term limits.
-In the Confederation phase of the Congress "no delegate was permitted to serve more than three years in any six".
+In the Confederation phase of the Congress, "no delegate was permitted to serve more than three years in any six".
 Attendance was variable: while in session, between 54 and 22 delegates were in attendance at any one time, with an average of only 35.5 members attending between 1774 and 1788.

 Legacy

 There is a long-running debate on how effective the Congress was as an organization.
 The first critic may have been General George Washington.
 In an address to his officers, at Newburgh, New York, on March 15, 1783, responding to complaints that Congress had not funded their pay and pensions, he stated that he believed that Congress would do the army "complete justice" and eventually pay the soldiers.
 "But, like all other large Bodies, where there is a variety of different Interests to reconcile, their deliberations are slow."

 In addition to their slowness, the lack of coercive power in the Continental Congress was harshly criticized by James Madison when arguing for the need of a Federal Constitution.
 His comment in Vices of the Political System of April 1787 set the conventional wisdom on the historical legacy of the institution for centuries to come:

-Many commentators take for granted that the leaderless, weak, slow, and small-committee driven, Continental Congress was a failure, largely because after the end of the war the Articles of Confederation no longer suited the needs of a peacetime nation, and the Congress itself, following Madison's recommendations, called for its revision and replacement.
-Some also suggest that the Congress was inhibited by the formation of contentious partisan alignments based on regional differences.
-Others claim that Congress was less ideological than event-driven.
-Others note that the Congress was successful in that the American people "came to accept Congress as their legitimate institution of Government", but the "rather poor governmental record" of the Congress forced the constitutional convention of 1787.